Photoshop Techniques - A Non-Destructive Dodge and Burn Method

 Step 5.
 Adjust the brush settings.
 The only time you are likely to pay attention to the foreground color is when you use the brush tool.
 Notice the small brush icon in your vertical tool bar.
 Right click on it to see a small menu appear.
 Choose the brush.
 Notice at the top a new horizontal tool bar appears.

 Go to your transparent layer icon and click on it.
 Notice a white frame appears around the layer icon, this means it is active.
 With the foreground color set to white, adjust the brush to make it relatively large with 100% hardness and 100% opacity.
 Now with the brush, left click on your image in the same spot 10 times.
 You should see a brighter area where the brush was applied.
 Look at the screen shot below, where I did the same.
 Now go to the foreground square and change it to black.
 Do the same with your brush in another part of your image.
 You should now see a dark circle.
 Basically, you are applying a white and black brush to dodge and burn, respectively.
 Notice your transparent layer icon in the layers palette where you can see the brushes applied.
-And if you are curious, change the blend mode to normal to see the difference.
-Using the Soft Light blend mode helps the appearance to look more natural and subtle rather than giving it a blast of white and black.
+And if you are curious, change the blend mode to normal and you'll see a difference in appearance.
+Using the Soft Light blend mode helps the dodging and burning look more natural and subtle rather than giving it a blast of white and black.

 Step 6.
 Invert the layer mask.
 Let’s do a quick experiment (leave your dodge and burn circles intact).
 Go to your transparent layer and click on the layer mask.
 You should see a white outline around it, meaning it is active.
 Above the layers palette, you should see a tab for “Properties”.
 Click on it to show its palette.
 If you do not see Properties, go to your Window Tab at the top and check “Properties”.